folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ```
 A new folder called ‘output’ will be created which contains the Stripes configured webpack of your tenant.

-7. Server the contents of this output folder on a web server.
+Serve the contents of this output folder on a web server:

-### Serve Stripes
+### Configure Webserver to serve Stripes webpack

 Now that the webpack is built, you can configure the 'nginx' server.